INFM 211 Organizational Consulting Project Capstone Course

-The INFM 211 Organizational Consulting Project will take place over a 10-week period.
-Students will regularly provide updates to the OCP Instructor and have opportunities to provide feedback and support to peer students in the weekly discussion forums.
+The INFM 211 Informatics Culminating Project will take place over a 10-week period.
+Students will regularly provide updates to their Instructor and have opportunities to provide feedback and support to peer students in the weekly discussion forums.
 All course requirements must be completed by the last day of the 10-week course.
-Students are expected to spend a minimum of 135 hours on their Organizational Consulting Project.
+Students are expected to spend a minimum of 135 hours on their Informatics Culminating Project.

 Organizational Consulting Project Report